Inflammation is the

 - Keep your odds of developing heart disease low.

-- Increase metabolism and lower blood pressures
+- Increase metabolism and lower blood pressure

 - In instances of rheumatoid and other diseases, relieve arthritis